Strong maximum a posteriori estimation in Banach spaces with Gaussian priors: Preliminaries and related work

 \end{definition}

 OM functionals are unique up to additive constants and can be interpreted heuristically as the negative logarithm of the Lebesgue density --- but this cannot be taken literally for measures on an infinite-dimensional space, where there is no Lebesgue measure.
-For example, an OM functional for a Gaussian measure on a Banach space can be defined only on a small subspace (see \eqref{eq:Gaussian_OM}) and it is not obvious that its minimisers are ``most likely'' points.

-It is most natural to relate OM minimisers to weak modes, and this was a significant motivation for the original definition of \citet{HelinBurger2015}.
-The \emph{$M$-property} of \citet{AyanbayevKlebanovLieSullivan2022a} gives a sufficient condition to ensure that an OM minimiser is a weak mode, and we say that \emph{property $M(\mu, E)$} holds for the set $\emptyset \neq E \subseteq \supp(\mu)$ if there exists $x^{\star} \in E$ such that
+For example, an OM functional for a Gaussian measure on an infinite-dimensional Banach space can be defined only on a small subspace called the \emph{Cameron--Martin space} (see \eqref{eq:Gaussian_OM}).
+As an OM functional need not be defined on the entire space $X$, it is not immediate that an OM minimiser is in any sense ``most likely'' under the measure $\mu$, and this is the motivation to study small-ball modes as in \cref{def:mode} instead.
+A weak mode is always a minimiser of any OM functional for $\mu$, however, and the \emph{$M$-property} of \citet{AyanbayevKlebanovLieSullivan2022a} gives a sufficient condition to ensure that an OM minimiser is a weak mode.

-The next result generalises Proposition~4.1 and Lemma~B.8 of \citet{AyanbayevKlebanovLieSullivan2022a} to continuous potentials, and provides a useful way of transferring the $M$-property from prior to posterior.